Moorooduc Quarry site maintenance.

-Diuris fragrantissima site maintenance.
+Diuris fragrantissima site maintenance, Sunshine.

 Epiphyte study group visiting George and Rosemary Ingram's shadehouse.